Department of Labor Logo United States Department of Labor

 • Forecast political, economic, and social trends

-Political scientists usually conduct research in one of the following areas: national politics, comparative politics, international relations, or political theory.
+Political scientists conduct research in many areas, such as national politics, comparative politics, international relations, and political theory.

 Work Environment About this section